ReagentX/purple_air_api/docs/faq.md

 ## Network and SensorList problems

+### Child `{child_sensor_id}` lists parent `{parent_sensor_id}`, but parent does not exist

+The child sensor requested lists a parent, but the parent does not exist on the PurpleAir network.
+This is a problem with PurpleAir, not this program.
+Try removing the `cache.sqlite` file it creates in the project’s root directory.

 ### No column name provided to filter on

 `to_dataframe` was invoked with `sensor_filter` set to `'column'` but no value for the `column` parameter was provided.
 It should be invoked like this: